LedererLab/personalized_medicine/PAV.md

   #                   tuning parameter chosen by personalized adaptive
   #                   validation for Euclidean distance Ridge corresponding to
   #                   the column of Z.
+  #   time : The computation time in seconds.